VSNSAINIVAS/Books/README.md

 Steps to follow to spawn the containers locally and perform CRUD operations on the book table of the Books database.

+## Note:
+### Make sure you modify the version of the image which is being pulled based on the architecture of the system.
+If you are using ARM architecture use tag (v1) and if you are using AMD architecture use tag (v2).

 ## Steps
 1) Clone the git repository using ```git clone https://github.com/VSNSAINIVAS/Books.git```.
 2) Make sure minikube and kubectl are installed by using commands ```minikube version``` & ```kubectl version```.